jdbirla/JD_DSA_Master/JD_Java_ALL_DSA_USE.md

 - "Is Stable" indicates whether the algorithm maintains the relative order of equal elements.
 - "Advantages" and "Disadvantages" list some common pros and cons of each algorithm.
 - "Use Case" suggests scenarios where each algorithm might be suitable based on its characteristics.
--
-#### Bubble Sort
-In Bubble Sort algorithm,
-- traverse from left and compare adjacent elements and the higher one is placed at right side.
-- In this way, the largest element is moved to the rightmost end at first.
-- This process is then continued to find the second largest and place it and so on until the data is sorted.
-#### Selection Sort

 ## Array